 The women's record was set in 1990 by Claire Kroshus, with a winning time of 2:45:59.
 Like Kelvin, her record has stood the test of time, and is yet to be broken.

 The early 1990's saw the formation of the long partnership between the Alberta Children's Hospital Foundation and the Calgary Marathon.
 With the new sponsorship came the new name for the Calgary Marathon; the name of Stampede Run-Off was coined to cover the entire event, including the marathon, the 10k and the mayor's 3k fun run.
-It was in this decade that the race finish line moved three times: from Eau Claire to Mewata Stadium, and finally to Fort Calgary, where it has remained ever since.
+It was in this decade that the race finish line moved three times: from Eau Claire to Mewata Stadium, and finally to Fort Calgary.

 Several of the more interesting participants in the marathon history ran in the 1995 race, including two executives from the Laredo Boot Company of Nashville.
 They completed the marathon wearing newly designed Laredo cowboy boots!
 In that same race Wally Herman of Ottawa ran his 441st marathon and Don McNelly of Rochester, New York ran his 431st marathon.
 Pretty impressive for two men, aged 69 and 74 years respectively.